 Health and Medical

-All students participating in the ICS Semester-in-Spain program are enrolled automatically in the Adeslas Health Plan which begins on the day of designated group arrival in Seville.
+All students participating in the ICS Semester-in-Spain program are enrolled automatically in the Helvetia Health Plan which begins on the day of designated group arrival in Seville.

 To make a doctor’s appointment, students should contact the ICS Student Affairs office.
 An ICS staff member may accompany those students who feel they need assistance during a doctor’s visit.